Customer Story: XR Libraries

 Having partnered with ArborXR’s predecessor company––SpringboardVR––on several projects, XR Libraries knew that the nascent ArborXR would be a perfect fit for the dialysis certification project.

 “I called the team at Arbor XR and told them I really needed a content management system for all these headsets,” explains MacLeod.

-The resulting partnership helped XR Libraries launch the program with ease–and speed.
+The resulting partnership helped XR Libraries launch the program easily and quickly.

 By allowing XR Libraries to provision multiple devices at once, install content remotely, and deliver updates, ArborXR ultimately saves them time and resources.